noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

         sudo nano /etc/logstash/conf.d/05-firewall.conf

-    Adjust the interface name(s) `igb0` to correspond with your hardware, the interface below is referenced as igb0 with a corresponding alias `WAN`, It is also possible to add a friendly name below
+    Adjust the interface name(s) `igb0` to correspond with your hardware, the interface below is referenced as igb0 with a corresponding alias `WAN`, It is also possible to add a friendly name in the `[network][name]` field

     Add/remove sections, depending on the number of interfaces you have.